Statement of Tuition Assurance

 As soon as practicable, Whitehouse Institute of Design, Australia will also update its website to reflect that the course is no longer being delivered and to give students information about the tuition assurance arrangements.

-Affected students may choose either course assurance arrangements or apply to Whitehouse Institute of Design, Australia for a re-credit of their HELP balance.
+Affected students may choose either course assurance arrangements OR apply to Whitehouse Institute of Design, Australia for a re-credit of their tuition fees balance.

 Replacement courses must meet the following requirements: